ben-hoeltgen/ben-hoeltgen.github.io/_publications/2021-ejps-sstns.md

 collection: publications
 category: manuscripts
 permalink: /publication/2021-philpsy-moral
-excerpt: 'Listening to scientific stars is not good for science.
+excerpt: 'Listening to scientific rockstars is not good for science.
 From a previous life.'
 date: 2021-10-01
 venue: 'European Journal for Philosophy of Science'
 # slidesurl: 'http://academicpages.github.io/files/slides1.pdf'